DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ```

 You can also define security permissions for folders and files accessible through the File Manager control.
-The [Access Rules](https://documentation.devexpress.com/AspNet/119542/ASP-NET-WebForms-Controls/File-Management/File-Manager/Concepts/Access-Control-Overview/Access-Rules) documentation topic has further information.
+For more information, refer to the following help topic: [Access Rules](https://documentation.devexpress.com/AspNet/119542/ASP-NET-WebForms-Controls/File-Management/File-Manager/Concepts/Access-Control-Overview/Access-Rules)

 ---